 - the event is in normal progression in the sport, leading from in-season competition to conference or regional championships and then to national championship competition;

-- the academic counselor for the team ensures that satisfactory alternative academic arrangements have been made and reported to the Faculty Academic Oversight Committee for Intercollegiate Athletics (FAOCIA); and
+- the academic counselor for the team ensures that satisfactory alternative academic arrangements have been made and reported to the Faculty Academic Oversight forIntercollegiate Athletics Committee (FAOIAC) for Twin Cities or to the Scholastic Committee and the Faculty Athletics Representative for Morris; and

 - the event is conducted under the aegis of the NCAA or the appropriate national sport governing body if it is not the NCAA.

-This policy is not applicable to the Duluth, Crookston, Morris and Rochester campuses.
+This policy is not applicable to the Duluth, Crookston, and Rochester campuses.